Unsupervised Point Cloud Pre-Training via Contrasting and Clustering: The Proposed Method

+The contrasting module is formulated by maximizing the agreement between $q_i^a$ and $z_i^b$.
+Specifically, we define the following mean squared error between the $\ell_2$-normalized prediction $q_i^a$ and projection $z_i^b$ to measure their agreement:

 This is equivalent to the negative cosine similarity, up to a scale of 2.
-When stop-gradient is applied on $\bm{z}^b$, we measure the similarity between $\bm{q}^a$ and $\bm{z}^b$ by modifying Eq. (\ref{eq:scd}) as:
+To prevent collapsing solutions, a stop-gradient operation is applied on $z_i^b$ by modifying Eq.~\eqref{eq:1} as

-This means that $\bm{z}^b$ is treated as a constant vector in this term.
-Following \cite{chen2021exploring}, we define a symmetrized loss as:
+Stop-gradient operation stops the accumulated gradient of the inputs from flowing through this operator in the backward direction.
+This means that $z_i^b$ is treated as a constant vector in this term.
+Following~\cite{chen2020simple}, we define a symmetrized loss as

-The minimum possible value of Eq. ( \ref{eq:global}) is 0.
-The encoder on $\bm{q}^a$ receives no gradient from $\bm{z}^b$ in the first term, but it receives gradients from $\bm{q}^b$ in the second term (and vice versa for $\bm{q}^b$).
-If without adopting the stop-gradient, despite a zero loss during the training process, the representations learned are useless, as all point clouds tend to get the same representation \cite{chen2021exploring}, i.e., the model collapses to a constant mapping.
-We use the pseudocode in Algorithm \ref{alg:contrast} to illustrate the instance-level contrasting-based unsupervised feature learning.
+The minimum possible value of Eq.~\eqref{eq:3} is 0.
+The encoder on $q_i^a$ receives no gradient from $z_i^b$ in the first term, but it receives gradients from $q_i^b$ in the second term (and vice versa for $q_i^b$).
+Without adopting the stop-gradient, despite a zero loss during the training process, the representations learned are useless, as all point clouds tend to get the same representation~\cite{chen2020simple}, i.e., the model collapses to a constant mapping.